CEN4010-Fall2023-Prin-Soft-Eng/cen4010-prin-soft-eng-final-project-001-group-21/readme.md

 Remember to never commit your .env file to your version control system.
 This file should be ignored by your .gitignore.

-Contributing to <project_name>
+Contributing to MindMingle
-To contribute to <project_name>, follow these steps:
+To contribute to MindMingle, follow these steps:

 Fork this repository.
 Create a branch: git checkout -b <branch_name>.
-Make your changes and commit them: git commit -m '<commit_message>' Push to the original branch: git push origin <project_name>/<location>
+Make your changes and commit them: git commit -m '<commit_message>' Push to the original branch: git push origin MindMingle/<location>
 Create the pull request.
 Alternatively, see the GitHub documentation on creating a pull request.

 Contributors
-Thanks to the following people who have contributed to this project:
+Thanks to the following people who have contributed to this project: Chris, Annaly, Tatyana, Imani